FC Dinamo Sokhumi: In the Soviet leagues

-Founded in 1925, Dinamo Sukhumi took part in the Soviet football league system since 1936.
-The club long played in the Soviet Second League and brought up several well known Soviet football players.
-Among them were Nikita Simonyan, Valter Sanaya, Daur Akhvlediani, Avtandil Gogoberidze, Akhrik Tsveiba, Gennadi Bondaruk, Georgy Grammatikopulo, Temuri Ketsbaia and Ruslan Adzhindzhal who all started their professional career at Dinamo Sukhumi or spent significant amount of time at the club.
+Founded in 1925, Dinamo Sokhumi took part in the Soviet football league system since 1936.
+The club long played in the Soviet Second League and brought up several well-known Soviet football players.
+Among them were Nikita Simonyan, Valter Sanaya, Daur Akhvlediani, Avtandil Gogoberidze, Akhrik Tsveiba, Gennadi Bondaruk, Georgy Grammatikopulo, Temur Ketsbaia and Ruslan Ajinjal who all started their professional career at Dinamo Sokhumi or spent significant amount of time at the club.

 In 1960s Dinamo spent several seasons in Class B of the Soviet third division.
-From 1971 to 1990, apart from three seasons (1974-76), they competed in different zones of the Soviet Second league.
+From 1971 to 1990, apart from three seasons (1974–76), they competed in different zones of the Soviet Second league.
 In the Soviet Cup competition Dinamo achieved their biggest success in 1987 when they reached 1/8 finals, having eliminated Spartak Ordzhonikidze from the First league and Dinamo Minsk, the Supreme League club.

 In 1989 the club clinched the title, won a subsequent play-off tournament and for the first time in their history got promoted to the First League.

-Overall results achieved by Dinamo Sukhumi in II league are the following:
+Overall results achieved by Dinamo Sokhumi in II league are the following: